 Madonna's interest in new musicians and in developing and producing their music was linked closely to her own widening musical interests.
-Her involvement with William Orbit on Ray of Light was followed by increased interest both in electronic and world music, including collaboration with the French electro-boffin, Mirwais.
+Her involvement with William Orbit on "Ray of Light" was followed by increased interest both in electronic and world music, including collaboration with the French electroboffin, Mirwais.
 But Madonna's interests also embraced more standard popular music.
-In February 2000, Madonna's recording of the 1971 hit American Pie became an international best-seller.
+In February 2000, Madonna's recording of the 1971 hit "American Pie" became an international best seller.

-Madonna's business interests extended beyond records.
+Madonna's busienss interests extended beyond records.
 Through a series of collaborative ventures, Madonna became involved in a series of movie, TV, and pop video productions.
-With her Maverick Records partner, Guy Oseary, Madonna set up Madguy Films.
-Among the Madguy projects were several television films based on music history and culture, including The Dusty Springfield Story.
-In collaboration with New Line Films, Madguy also produced the 2002 movie Turn It Up featuring the Fugee's Pras.
+With her Maverick Records' partner, Guy Oseary, Madonna set up Madguy Films.
+Among the Madguy projects was several television films based on music history and culture, including "The Dusty Springfield Story."
+In collaboration with New Line Films, Madguy also produced "Ghetto Superstar" featuring the Fugee's Pras.